NaturalHistoryMuseum/ckanext-iiif/README.md

 # Overview

-This extension enables IIIF functionality for CKAN.
+This extension enables IIIF functionality for CKAN by implementing the Presentation API.
+Currently, this includes a single manifest builder for records, but through the `IIIIF` interface you can extend the builders to include other IIIF resources.

 # Installation